I know one. And he was my guest on DestinySurvival Radio.

 If you’re not familiar with Cert, the letters stand for Community Emergency Response Team.
 CERT members are not First Responders.
 They provide support services in a crisis.

 The CERT national office believes Ken Silberman is the first blind coordinator in the country.
-He’s the coordinator in Greenbelt, MD, in the Washington, D.C. area.
+At the time of this writing, he was the coordinator in Greenbelt, MD, in the Washington, D.C. area.
 As for his regular occupation, he’s an engineer and lawyer who’s been employed with NASA for over 20 years.

 Ken’s no wall flower.
 As he put it during our interview, it’s not good to be a shy blind guy.
 If you are, you’ll get put in a corner.

 He believes in demonstrating to service providers and First Responders that being blind or otherwise disabled doesn’t mean you’re a victim.

 Ken was among those who formed the Greenbelt, MD, chapter a few years ago.
 He wanted to learn what he could to become more self reliant.

 His chapter is a small group, which has helped him get to know and work with the other members.
 They’ve become accustomed to Ken as a blind man.